top of page

 • 2 min read

-What if there is no singular "universe" as we imagine, but rather a vast collection of black-hole universes; ours included, nested adjacently, each the interior of its own black hole?
-Picture this: 13.8 billion years ago, a massive black hole in a "parent" black-hole universe pulled in matter through its event horizon, sparking our black-hole universe as its inner space.
+What if there is no singular "universe" as we imagine, but rather a vast collection of black-hole universes, ours included, nested adjacently?
+Each one is the interior of its own black hole.
+Picture this: 13.8 billion years ago, a massive black hole in a "parent" black-hole universe pulled in matter through its event horizon.
+This event sparked the creation of our black-hole universe as its inner space.
 That opening?
-Long isolated in a void, undetectable now, but still there - waiting for new mass to accrete and form fresh galaxies past the internal horizon.
+It has long been isolated in a void, now undetectable, but still there—waiting for new mass to accrete and form fresh galaxies past the internal horizon.

-Outward pressure?
-Varies by what's on the other side; denser neighbor matter in the next black-hole universe pushes harder, mimicking dark energy's repulsion uniquely per galactic neighborhood.
-JWST's dark matter maps fit perfectly: invisible scaffolding from surrounding black-hole universes.
+Outward pressure varies by what's on the other side.
+Denser neighbor matter in the next black-hole universe pushes harder, mimicking dark energy's repulsion uniquely per galactic neighborhood.
+The James Webb Space Telescope's dark matter maps fit perfectly, revealing invisible scaffolding from surrounding black-hole universes.

-We can't prove it yet, horizons block the view, but it unifies gravity's mysteries without extra stuff.
-Science evolves; maybe this network of black-hole universes is the true architect.
+We can't prove this yet; horizons block our view.
+However, this theory unifies gravity's mysteries without needing extra components.
+Science evolves, and perhaps this network of black-hole universes is the true architect of our cosmos.

 Black-Hole-Universe Math